 “There is a huge role that Internal Communications best practices can play in shifting the culture around mental health in the workplace,” says Jo Hooper.
 “Having a responsive and engaging intranet platform is a huge tool in your arsenal when trying to make people aware that the company does care about mental health.
 I’ve seen examples of using gamification through mental health quizzes, and I think Slack can be particularly useful when you have a workforce that don’t touch base regularly.
 But I say this with a word of caution: it’s much easier to pretend you’re OK online than it is face-to-face.”

 When employees feel valued and well-supported to do their job — when they have clarity, feel appreciated, are organized and efficient, and are treated as individuals — then they are more likely to be mentally well and ready to be productive.
-Consider creating a channel in your G Suite intranet for mental wellbeing, encouraging staff to open up and support each other.
+Consider creating a channel in your Google Workspace (formerly G Suite) intranet for mental wellbeing, encouraging staff to open up and support each other.
 If they’d prefer more 1:1 support, ensure your organizational chart is updated with mental health champions who can provide tailored advice.
 Maybe even delve into the world of Slack chatbots with an integration like Stop, Breathe & Think — it’s a free mindfulness and meditation bot that helps teams to become “Jedis of calm and focus”.